 We should add cousins to our family tree, even when they are more distantly related, as soon as they are discovered.

 Some people add spouses of their cousins, and even their in-laws.
-Of course, you can add their children, too, if you know their names.
+Of course, you can add their children, too, if you know their names, only be sure to make sure that living people are marked as such in your tree in order to protect their privacy.

 Each time you click on a DNA match and spot how you are related, you have a chance to add them to your family tree.
 DNA testing comes in handy to help us locate branches of our family that we have lost touch with, or just never would have known about without having taken a test.